-Social media also offers you the possibility of gaining valuable customer insights.
-Adverts run through platforms such as Twitter and Facebook allow you to view automatic metrics for each campaign.
-You can check how ‘far’ your post reach, how many people interact with your post or advert and how many clicks it gets.
-Once you know how well your posts are received you can learn what needs to be changed or improved for even better engagement next time.
-Social media interactions can, over time, help businesses better their search engine rankings.
+- Social media also offers you the possibility of gaining valuable customer insights.
+Adverts run through platforms such as Twitter and Facebook allow you to view automatic metrics for each campaign, enabling you to see how many people interact with your post or advert and how many clicks it gets.
+Once you know this you can adapt messaging as you go.

 “It is increasingly hard to separate price and promotion.
 It is more appropriate to talk about value.”
 Matt Barwell, Britvic

-Do Things Differently to Your Competitors
+3. Do Things Differently to Your Competitors

 - Check out what your competitors are doing and do whatever your competitors are notdoing to attract new clients.
 This might be linking up with a complementary organisation to host an event where you can share each other’s contact list and gain access to a bigger database.

 There is still a place for the 4P’s, but in today’s fast moving digital age, to stay on top of the competition you also need to stay on top of the new tools and platforms that your customers are engaging with.